 John: Well I’m happily retired now, after 43 years in public school education as a teacher and an administrator.
 I was the principal of Lincoln Middle School, here in Gainesville, for 16 years.Close

 What is your biggest accomplishment (professionally or personally)?

 John: I was on the cutting edge for the development of middle schools in the United States and the world during the late 60s and early 70s.
 When I was the principal of Lincoln, we did many innovative things and were considered a model school in curriculum and instructional delivery system.
 I also went overseas, where I worked in the Middle East establishing academic programs for adolescents.

 Daun: My biggest accomplishment is helping implement Public Law 94-142.
 This is when special education came out of the basement and into the classroom.Close

 What is a goal of yours in your retirement?

-DS: My goal is to stay as healthy.
+Daun: My goal is to stay healthy.
 That’s easy with all the exercise options here at Oak Hammock.Close